NixOS/nix.dev/source/tutorials/cross-compilation.rst

 -----------------------------------

-To cross-compile a package like `hello <https://www.gnu.org/software/hello/>`_, pick the platform target name like ``aarch64-multiplatform`` in our case and run:
+To cross-compile a package like `hello <https://www.gnu.org/software/hello/>`_, pick the platform attribute like ``aarch64-multiplatform`` in our case and run:

 .. code:: shell-session